From Growth to Green Growth -- A Framework

 Geoffrey M. Heal

 Columbia Business School - Finance and Economics; National Bureau of Economic Research (NBER)

 affiliation not provided to SSRN

-Green growth is about making growth resource-efficient, cleaner and more resilient without slowing it.
-This paper aims at clarifying this in an analytical framework and proposing foundations for green growth.
+Green growth is about making growth processes resource-efficient, cleaner and more resilient without necessarily slowing them.
+This paper aims at clarifying these concepts in an analytical framework and at proposing foundations for green growth.
+The green growth approach proposed here is based on (1) focusing on what needs to happen over the next 5-10 years before the world gets locked into patterns that would be prohibitively expensive and complex to modify and (2) reconciling the short and the long term, by offsetting short-term costs and maximizing synergies and economic co-benefits.
+This, in turn, increases the social and political acceptability of environmental policies.
 This framework identifies channels through which green policies can potentially contribute to economic growth.
-Finally, the paper discusses the policies that can be implemented to capture co-benefits and environmental benefits.
+However, only detailed country- and context-specific analyses for each of these channels could reach firm conclusion regarding their actual impact on growth.
+Finally, the paper discusses the policies that can be implemented to capture these co-benefits and environmental benefits.
 Since green growth policies pursue a variety of goals, they are best served by a combination of instruments: price-based policies are important but are only one component in a policy tool-box that can also include norms and regulation, public production and direct investment, information creation and dissemination, education and moral suasion, or industrial and innovation policies.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo1 in 0.500 seconds